 An overview of the sociological literature on punishment and correction through which the enforcement of criminal justice is examined.
-The areas for consideration include the performance of the police and the courts;
+The areas for consideration include the performance of the police and the courts; the effectiveness of the correctional system, including the unintended consequences of imprisonment; and the results of probation, parole, and correctional experiences in the United States and Britain.
 Prerequisites: SOC 1101 and SOC 1102.
 SOC 2290 is recommended.